Raising animals sounds easy but trust me there is more that goes into it than you might think. Especially if you want to make a decent income.

 Plans Don’t Always Work Out

-Do the best you can but remember that mother nature sometimes has her own ideas and our plans don’t work out.
+Do the best you can but remember that mother nature sometimes has her own ideas and our backyard farm plans don’t work out.
 Just keep at it and make adjustments as you move along in the year.

 If you have a waiting list of buyers be open with them and keep them updated if things are not going as planned.
-A Facebook page is a good way to keep people updated, you can also email people individually who are on your waiting list and let them know how things are going.
+A Facebook page is a good way to keep a larger group of people updated, you can also email people individually who are on your waiting list and let them know how things are going.
 I find the more open you are the more likely they are willing to wait for an animal to come along.

-Mark the times you think that time will be and plan your days off and vacations around that.
 I hope that helps you get a much better sense of breeding and how to make it a little bit more intentional.

 This is great info!
 I don’t sell animals anymore…but maybe I will try again someday. 🙂 Saw your post on the Simple Homestead Hop…thanks for hosting!